afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 substitute comfort eating with a taking warm bath, going for a jog, having a yoga session instead if you want to make yourself feel better right now.

 So where does it all leave us?
-If you want to improve your weight you should identify what patterns of behaviours cause you to overeat the most.
+If you want to lose some weight you should identify what patterns of behaviours cause you to overeat the most.
 Is it availability of snacks?
 Bad sleeping habits?
 Lack of exercise?
 Comfort eating?